fernandocanizo/cool-new-linux-apps/README.md

-On the other hand, if you have full control of your set up and it doesn't change regularly, maybe you should check this list of nice apps that sometimes bring new functionality to the CLI, and on other cases expand or replace old functionality.
+On the other hand, if you have full control of your set up and it doesn't change regularly, maybe you should check this list of nice apps that sometimes bring new functionality to the CLI, and on other cases expand, replace or ease old functionality.

 I'll try to not spam with new stuff that may not really add anything useful to